 A cookie is a small file of letters and numbers stored on your browser when you access certain websites, including ManiSol Wedding.
 Cookies allow a website to recognize a user’s preferences as previously chosen by the user when they return to a site.
 A cookie itself does not contain or collect information.

 However, when it is read by a server in conjunction with a web browser it can help a website deliver a more user-friendly service, for example, remembering previous purchases or account details.

 Cookies are filed in the memory of your browser and each one typically contains:

 The name of the server the cookie was sent from

 The lifetime of the cookie

 A value – usually a randomly generated unique number

 The website server which sends the cookie uses this number to recognize you when you return to a site or browse from page to page.
 Only the server that sent a cookie can read, and therefore use, that cookie.
-Cookies are central to the customisation of the internet and online behavioral advertising usually works using cookies.
+Cookies are central to the customization of the internet and online behavioral advertising usually works using cookies.

 There are two types of cookies: session and persistent.
 Session cookies exist only during a user’s online session and they disappear from the user’s browser when the user closes his/her browser.
 Persistent cookies stay on your browser after the browser has been closed.
 The cookies used on the AOL Services do not identify you personally.
 They merely recognize your browser, unless you choose to identify yourself voluntarily.
 You may choose to identify yourself for any one of the following reasons: by asking the browser to remember your username and password, by responding to a promotional offer or by personalizing a webpage.

-If you delete your cookies in the future you will need to opt out again.
-Also if you use another web browser or device you will need to opt out again.
+If you delete your cookies in the future you will need to opt-out again.
+Also if you use another web browser or device you will need to opt-out again.
 You can also manage cookies using browser controls.
 For further information about how you can delete and control the cookies that are stored on your device please see all about cookies.